...

 • GBH – Grievous bodily harm – this could be classed as a battery that causes serious harm to the victim or where there is an intention to cause serious harm.

-If you have been injured in an assault, criminal injury compensation solicitors covering Scotland could help fight for compensation on your behalf through the criminal injuries compensation authority.
+If you have been injured in an assault, criminal injury compensation solicitors covering Scotland could help fight for compensation on your behalf through the Criminal Injuries Compensation Authority.

 GBH Claims In Scotland

 Grievous bodily harm, or GBH, involves very serious harm being caused to the victim.
 This could involve a stabbing, for example.
-If serious harm was not caused but the perpetrator intended for there to be serious harm inflicted to the victim, a charge of GBH could still be appropriate.
-No matter how serious or minor the injuries you sustained were, you could consider pursuing a claim for compensation against the criminal injuries compensation authority.
-A personal injury claim of this kind could include compensation for both the physical injuries and the emotional trauma you may have suffered as a result of your injuries.
-Criminal injury compensation solicitors in Scotland or those covering Scotland could handle such claims.
+If serious harm was not caused but the perpetrator intended for there to be serious harm inflicted on the victim, a charge of GBH could still be appropriate.
+No matter how serious or minor the injuries you sustained were, you could consider pursuing a claim for compensation against the Criminal Injuries Compensation Authority.

 ABH Claims In Scotland

 ABH stands for actual bodily harm, and it is an offence in which actual physical harm is inflicted upon the victim.
 While ABH does not have to mean a victim sustains a serious injury, it would involve more than a shove, and evidence such as scratches, bruising and bite marks could be sufficient as physical proof of such an assault.
-If you have been a victim of ABH, then you may be wondering if you could claim criminal injuries compensation.
-Our team could help assess your case and provide you with criminal injury solicitors covering Scotland to help fight for compensation on your behalf.

 Rape Claims In Scotland

-Whether you have been raped by someone you don’t know, or by someone you were in a relationship with, you always have the right to say no to sexual advances.
+Whether you have been raped by someone you don’t know or by someone you were in a relationship with, you always have the right to say no to sexual advances.
 Rape is a violation of your body and your rights and is a horrific and heinous crime.

 Whether the rape has left you with physical marks or not, it could have affected you mentally, and this could take you a long time to recover from.
 If you have not consented to sexual activity, or someone has forced you into sex, you could claim compensation for the mental trauma as well as the physical injuries caused.
 This is where criminal injury compensation solicitors in Scotland and those covering Scotland could help.